Yalton/CSCI_Capstone/README.md

 > **Planning Pothole potential using pointcloud from a ply file, powered by python, pacing on the pipad**

+__QuadP__ is a program that can scan potholes and calculate their volume.
+This volume can be used to assist civil engineers in the process of patching potholes.
+By having this information, engineers can more efficiently fill potholes, ensuring that our roads are safer for everyone.
+These pothole scans can also be integrated into a __digital twin__ model of a city or road, allowing engineers to use VR or AR to experiment with new pothole patching materials without having to use any physical resources

 ## About
 - Software designed to scan potholes and calculate volume
 - Software will automatically establish reference plane and calculate volume of all spaces beneath plane